Colour sergeant: United States

-Color sergeant is an NCO rank that was used historically in the United States Army, lastly during World War I. Within the United States Military Academy at West Point, the term is used to distinguish second class cadets who are assigned to a colour party (one bearer per colour plus two guards)..
-In the Virginia Tech Corps of Cadets, the rank is given to all junior members of the Regimental Color Guard, with the exception of the guard's commanding officer, who holds the rank of cadet command color sergeant.
-All color sergeants in the VTCC must go through the guard's joining process again, even if they served as cadet color corporals on the guard as sophomores.
+Color sergeant is an NCO rank that was used historically in the United States Army, most recently during World War I. Within the United States Military Academy at West Point, the term is used to distinguish second class cadets who are assigned to a colour party (one bearer per colour plus two guards)..
+In the Virginia Tech Corps of Cadets, the rank is given to 3rd year cadets that are members of the Regimental Color Guard, with the exception of the guard's NCO-in-command, who holds the rank of cadet command color sergeant.
+All color sergeants in the VTCC must go through the guard's joining process (Tap) again, even if they served as cadet color corporals on the guard as sophomores.

 The term is used in the US Marine Corps as a billet for sergeants who carry the colours.
 Additionally, there is a billet of Color Sergeant of the Marine Corps, a sergeant (E5) who is the Commandant of the Marine Corps' ceremonial representative and the platoon sergeant of the Marine Corps Battle Colors Detachment.